 Don’t expect to get a true feel for life at school.
 No one invites the bullies or the bad teachers (yes, every school has them).

-Don’t ask for advice from Facebook forums.
-You will get a deluge of negative responses from people whose kids don’t even go to those schools, plus that unhelpful and slightly smug person whose family speaks a gazillion languages and thinks you should put your monolingual child into the local system.
+Do (or perhaps don't) ask for advice from Facebook forums.
+But don't rely on this to make the final decision.
+Expect strong pro- and anti-comments, detailing personal experiences, plus that unhelpful, and slightly smug person, whose family speaks a gazillion languages and thinks you should put your monolingual child into the local system.

-Do think about the commute to school and the transport alternatives, unless you plan to be a chauffeur for the next seven years.
+Do think about the commute to school and the public or private transport alternatives, unless you plan to be a chauffeur for several years.

 Don’t expect your child to know how to write a CV.
 What does an 11-year-old put on a CV anyway?
 I can use a Bunsen burner without setting light to the school?
 I hone up on my maths skills with Geometry Dash?
 I wish for extra homework every day (okay that’s going too far).

 Do be honest on the application form.
-No teacher wants a class full of go-getting, award-winning geniuses.
+No teacher wants a class full of go-getting, award-winning geniuses (well most teachers don't).
 It would be hell.
-The need for a balanced classroom means some of the quiet kids who work hard but don’t get medals will probably get a place too.
-That said, stating "there are too many boys in my class" as the reason for applying to a school isn't really going to get you any brownie points.
+The need for a balanced classroom means some of the quiet "average" kids, who work hard but don’t get medals, will probably get a place too.
+That said, stating there are "too many boys in my class" as the reason for applying to a school, isn't really going to get your child any brownie points.